Wright Brothers Wind Tunnel renovation, Building 1776 Vassar Street, Cambridge, MA, 02139

 Enhancement of life and learning

-A renovation of the landmark Wright Brothers Wind Tunnel is expected to create the most advanced academic wind tunnel in the nation.
+A renovation of the landmark Wright Brothers Wind Tunnel created the most advanced academic wind tunnel in the nation to date.

 Themes and priorities

 Since it first opened in September 1938, MIT’s Wright Brothers Wind Tunnel has been an instrumental tool in the development of aerospace, architectural, vehicular, sports, and other engineering systems.
 Testing at the facility has ranged from aircraft and ground structure aeroelasticity to the aerodynamics of subway station entrances, space suits, racing bicycles, and Olympic ski suits.
-After 80 years of service, the landmark facility is now undergoing a renovation and modernization project.
+After 80 years of service, MIT undertook and completed a renovation and modernization of the landmark facility.

-The new tunnel will incorporate state-of-the-art technologies and equipment that will expand its capacity while lowering its fan motor power consumption.
-With a planned test area volume of 1600 cubic feet and the ability to test speeds up to 200 mph, it is expected to be the largest and most advanced academic wind tunnel in the nation.
-Located at Building 17 on the site of the current tunnel (which will be dismantled), the new facility will retain the Wright Brothers Wind Tunnel name.
+The new tunnel incorporates state-of-the-art technologies and equipment that provide expanded capacity while lowering fan motor power consumption.
+With a test area volume of 1600 cubic feet and the ability to test speeds up to 200 mph, it is the largest and most advanced academic wind tunnel in the nation (as of construction completion).
+Located at Building 17 on the site of the current tunnel (which was dismantled), the new facility retains the Wright Brothers Wind Tunnel name.

-Renovation plans include updated control facilities, a full rehabilitation of Building 17, and infrastructure updates in Building 37 and in the Building 33 Hangar.
-The project will also create direct connections between the tunnel and AeroAstro workshops.
+The renovations included updates to the control facilities, a full rehabilitation of Building 17, and infrastructure updates in Building 37 and in the Building 33 Hangar.
+The project also created direct connections between the tunnel and AeroAstro workshops.